-Da Nang – the third largest city in Vietnam and the largest of Central Vietnam is surrounded by four national heritages of Hue, Hoi An, My Son Sanctuary and Phong Nha – Ke Bang National Park.
+Da Nang (also known as Danang) is the third largest city in Vietnam and the largest of Central Vietnam.
+It is surrounded by four national heritages of Hue, Hoi An, My Son Sanctuary and Phong Nha – Ke Bang National Park.
 This top-rated bustling modern city is also home to various picturesque sights including breath-taking passes, beautiful half-island, steep mountains nestling above endless dazzling shorelines.
-Read on to explore the most visited sights of Da Nang.
+Read on to explore the top sights of Da Nang.

 Han River Bridge and Dragon Bridge

 The massive Han River Bridge and Dragon Bridge are the most noticeable structures in the middle of Da Nang city and are even more impressive at nights as they are lightened up.
 Han River Bridge rotates every Saturday and Sunday evening as big boats pass by the river.
-Meanwhile, fire or water also comes out of Dragon Bridge also during the weekend at 9 PM.
+It is accompanied by a fire and water show that takes place during the weekend at 9pm.